Past Events

 Fri, September 12, 2025 , All Day

 This bilingual (Spanish-English) JustWaterFutures Event explored the financialisation of water through water funds and their implications for community and public control.
 Speakers: Camila Perez Failach, Gyekye Tanoh, Javier Marquez.
 Moderated by Meera Karunananthan.
-Video: https://www.youtube.com/watch?v=VQxcWttAv7Q
+Video English: https://www.youtube.com/watch?v=w-Umo5QJSDw Video Spanish: https://www.youtube.com/watch?v=bTPYMRDyKU4

 favorite_border